gobeli/eleventy-plugin-svelte/README.md

 ## Features

 - Builds `*.svelte` single file components.
-- Emits client side JavaScript code which can be included in on the site to enable hydration of the static HTML.
+- Emits client side JavaScript code which can be included on the site to enable hydration of the static HTML.
 - Data which is defined in the `data` function (module context) feeds into the data cascade.
 - Data is supplied via Svelte props, to use the data during runtime you have to define a `dataFn` which defines what will be provided as props at runtime. (see [example](example))